liamchampton/build-your-own-cv/README.md

 ![basic-html-code](./assets/basic-html-code.png)

 We now need to spruce it up and give it some colour and some context.
-Below the title `Home Simpson CV` add the following lines of code
+Below the title `Homer Simpson CV` add the following lines of code

 ```html
 <link rel="stylesheet" href="https://www.w3schools.com/w3css/4/w3.css">